-Use the GRANT statement to give privileges to a specific user or role, or to all users, to perform actions on database objects.
+The GRANT statement gives privileges to a specific user or role, or to all users, to perform actions on database objects.

 You can also use the GRANT statement to grant a role to a user, to PUBLIC, or to another role.